How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 After identifying a few relevant seed keywords for your website, use the free Keyword Surfer Chrome extension to add modifiers and generate related keywords.
 Finally, find search terms that are more specific and have higher user intent to improve your chances of ranking in the SERPs.

-Build topic clusters
+Build topic clusters for topical authority

 For example, if your company offers tools for employee productivity, entering a seed term like "time management" in Surfer Keyword Research will generate additional keyword clusters that can help you cover relevant subtopics.

 You can browse through dozens of clusters connected to your main subject and choose from thousands of long-tail keyword ideas.
+The more thoroughly you cover a topic through interlinked content, the stronger your authority signal becomes.

 How to find seed keywords